Support

 Identify the source type

-Decide whether you are troubleshooting USB UVC, RTSP manual input, ONVIF discovery, or local file and capture behavior.
+Decide whether you are troubleshooting USB UVC, RTSP preview or recording, ONVIF discovery, or local file and capture behavior.

 Step 3